scaleway/terraform-provider-scaleway/docs/resources/lb.md

 - `id` - The ID of the load-balancer.
 - `ip_address` -  The load-balance public IP Address
-- `organization_id` - The ID of the organization the load-balancer is associated with.
+- `organization_id` - The organization ID the load-balancer is associated with.

 ## IP ID